davidburstrom/version-compatibility-gradle-plugin/README.md

 As both the compatibility test suites and the conventional test suite likely need the same test infrastructure, there are two configurations `testCommonImplementation` and `testCommonRuntimeOnly` that can be used to reduce duplication.
+The `testImplementation`/`testRuntimeOnly` and `testCompat*Implementation`/`testCompat*RuntimeOnly` configurations extend the common ones accordingly.
 See the build script and graph below for an overview:

 ```kotlin
 dependencies {